Experimental space-division multiplexed polarization-entanglement distribution through 12 paths of a multicore fiber: Discussion

 An essential requirement for the multiplexed transfer of polarization-entangled photon pairs through the MCF is that the entangled photon pairs can be identified as a pair at the receiver.
 We realized this by mapping the momentum correlations of the photons to the cores of the MCF.
 Notably, this cannot be achieved by just randomly distributing the SPDC photons (without exploiting additional quantum correlations) through the MCF.

 Our experiment can be efficiently adapted to other types of multicore fibers \cite{Tang2019} and extended to using more cores at the same time by optimizing the source characteristic for strong momentum correlation, i. g., by changing the crystal length or pump waist.
+As well as the entanglement source can be adapted with different crystal configurations to generate photon pairs in more than one emission cone \cite{PhysRevA.79.030301}.
 Additionally, the development of new MCF's with a higher number of cores allows for an increase in the number of independently distributed photon pairs \cite{7936932}.
 At the same time, the phase-matching conditions remain a tunable parameter allowing for the reliable collection of photons into more channels.

 Quantum SDM in optical fibers opens access to implementing QKD schemes for high throughput quantum communications.
-Besides this, our implementation of the SDM with polarization-entangled photons can be combined with other degrees of freedom, e.g., wavelength \cite{pseiner2020experimental} or time-bin \cite{cui2017}, for enhancing communication capacity, and can be adapted for multi-user quantum network applications \cite{wengerowsky2018, Joshi2020}.
+Besides this, our implementation of the SDM with polarization-entangled photons can be combined with other degrees of freedom, e.g., wavelength \cite{Pseiner_2021} or time-bin \cite{cui2017}, for enhancing communication capacity, and can be adapted for multi-user quantum network applications \cite{wengerowsky2018, Joshi2020}.
 Furthermore, it provides a feasible way of implementing QKD based on position-momentum variables without time-consuming fiber scans \cite{almeida2005} as all modes are guided simultaneously through the fiber.
 The next step is to ensure compatibility of the implemented SDM optical network with quantum technological applications, such as quantum communication systems.

 Moreover, the presented experiment enables a variety of experimental applications: in combination with MCF-integrated multiport beam-splitters \cite{Carine:20}, our experiment can be extended to a platform for quantum network applications.
-And the simultaneous coherent collection of several photons could be used for multiphoton interference experiments \cite{agne2017,menssen2017} or the implementation of multimode multi-partner quantum metrology \cite{albarelli2020}.
+And the simultaneous coherent collection of several photons could be used for multiphoton interference experiments \cite{PhysRevLett.118.153602,menssen2017} or the implementation of multimode multi-partner quantum metrology \cite{albarelli2020}.